nvogtvincent/WIO_Marine_Debris/README.md

 # WIO_Marine_Debris
 Repository for scripts used to reproduce figures in "Sources of marine debris for Seychelles and other remote islands in the western Indian Ocean"

+If you use our data and/or scripts for a publication or other application, it would be greatly appreciated if you could let us know!

 ## Directory overview
 ```
 ANALYSIS/         Scripts to reproduce figures